matfax/klassindex/README.md

 ### Explanation

-1. ClassIndex stores the qualified names of the classes to load at run time in the jar's resources.
+1.ClassIndex stores the qualified names of the classes to load at run time in the jar's resources.
 The resource parsing and class loading comes with a cost.
 In contrast, **K**lassIndex statically compiles the references.
 That means resource and classloading are not necessary.
 Excluded, however, are use cases where you have tons of classes and want only to load few of them, ClassIndex might show a better performance.

-2. ClassIndex depends on resource and class loading.
+2.ClassIndex depends on resource and class loading.
 In use cases in Android where no context is available or a different class loader is to be used, ClassIndex will fail. **K**lassIndex compiles the references statically to enable full support.

-3. New IntelliJ and Android Studio versions require newer versions of Gradle to provide full support.
+3.New IntelliJ and Android Studio versions require newer versions of Gradle to provide full support.

-4. **K**lassIndex provides all functional methods from Kotlin's `Iterable`, not just filters.
+4.**K**lassIndex provides all functional methods from Kotlin's `Iterable`, not just filters.

-5. ClassIndex uses workarounds to detect if classes are valid and still existent. **K**lassIndex, however uses statically compiled generated classes so that the compiler can check the validity.
+5.ClassIndex uses workarounds to detect if classes are valid and still existent. **K**lassIndex, however uses statically compiled generated classes so that the compiler can check the validity.

-6. Kotlin does not (yet?) have such a concept such as Java's package files.
+6.Kotlin does not (yet?) have such a concept such as Java's package files.
 Thus, package indexing has been removed to be consistent with the Kotlin.

-7. ClassIndex does not provide separate dependency modules for annotation processing and compilation as required by newer Gradle versions (i.e., deprecated in Gradle 4.x, to be dropped in Gradle 5.x). **K**lassIndex provides a spearate annotation processor to be used with Gradle's `kotlin-kapt`.
+7.ClassIndex does not provide separate dependency modules for annotation processing and compilation as required by newer Gradle versions (i.e., deprecated in Gradle 4.x, to be dropped in Gradle 5.x). **K**lassIndex provides a spearate annotation processor to be used with Gradle's `kotlin-kapt`.

-8. The only use case in which a service loader is to be preferred over statical compilation are plugin-based systems.
+8.The only use case in which a service loader is to be preferred over statical compilation are plugin-based systems.

 ### Methods

-- the list of classes annotated by a given annotation getAnnotated()
-- the list of classes implementing a given interface getSubclasses()
+-the list of classes annotated by a given annotation getAnnotated() -the list of classes implementing a given interface getSubclasses()

 ### Advantages
 **K**lassIndex
-- is faster than reading a file, it is not impacted by the usual performance penalty of the classpath scanning
-- is not depending on a class loader
+-is faster than reading a file, it is not impacted by the usual performance penalty of the classpath scanning -is not depending on a class loader
-- is leight-weight and simple
+-is leight-weight and simple
-- supports incremental compilation in IntelliJ and Android Studio
+-supports incremental compilation in IntelliJ and Android Studio

 ## How to use it?

 ### Add Dependency
 #### Gradle

-* Add repository
+-Add repository
 ```groovy
 allprojects {
 	repositories {